IAmCoder/awesome-lucid-dreams/README.md

 ## YouTube Channels

 - [Lucid Dream Portal](https://www.youtube.com/channel/UCJaUAmw7TCFXBwAULWZwslA) - Easy to follow tutorials and expert advice from one of the world's leading lucid dreaming teachers.
+- [Tipharot](https://www.youtube.com/channel/UCcwEgS97oUAcBR1rgKj4E0A) - All about lucid dreaming and similar subjects.
 - [Skyfall Blind Dreamer](https://www.youtube.com/channel/UCjPuiCWSbszlo_men2bPMpA) - Interacts with creators in the field of lucid dreaming and provides quality information to get people on the right path to a solid and sustainable lucidity practice.

 ## Podcasts